 Stream Stewards is a Citizen Science program designed to engage people of all ages and backgrounds in watershed stewardship.
 Adult volunteers are invited to sign up for a series of training sessions to learn how to monitor the water quality of streams that flow through First State National Historical Park to Brandywine Creek.
 A curriculum is being developed for students and their families to become engaged in water quality monitoring near their schools and homes.
 All participants will learn about stewardship opportunities for improving the health of their watersheds, and contributing to conservation in their communities.

 Brandywine Creek supplies 100% of the drinking water for Wilmington residents.
 When water runs off of surfaces with low permeability like paved roads, it carries contaminants that enter the streams that feed into Brandywine Creek.
 This run-off degrades the water quality and threatens this important resource, lowering its habitat value for wildlife, and making it unsafe for activities such as fishing and swimming.
-Through a partnership between The Nature Conservancy, National Park Service, and Stroud Water Research Center, and funding from the William Penn Foundation, Stream Stewards will engage citizen scientist volunteers in data collection that will help to address these water quality issues.
+Through a partnership between The Nature Conservancy, National Park Service, and Stroud Water Research Center, and funding from the William Penn Foundation and the National Fish and Wildlife Foundation, Stream Stewards will engage citizen scientist volunteers in data collection that will help to address these water quality issues.

 Stream Stewards Will:

 - Be trained in water quality monitoring and data collection techniques

 - Connect with nature in First State National Historical Park